Type of Schools: Public, Charter, and Private

 Pros:

-- Highly student-centered education based on individual needs and curiosity
+• Highly student-centered education based on individual needs and curiosity

-- The rigorous and engaging curriculum is hands-on
+• Rigorous and engaging curriculum is hands-on

-- Nature-focused learning spaces and themes with ample outdoor time
+• Nature-focused learning spaces and themes with ample outdoor time

-- Fosters strong independence
+• Fosters strong independence

-- Typically traditional homework is not assigned
+• Typically traditional homework is not assigned

 Cons:

-- Can be costly
+• Can be costly

-- A less structured curriculum
+• A less structured curriculum

-- Focusing on each child’s individual path may hinder their ability to collaborate with others in the future
+• Focusing on each child’s individual path may hinder their ability to collaborate with others in the future

-- Some studies show the lack of structure and systems does not always lend itself well to math instruction
+• Some studies show the lack of structure and systems does not always lend itself well to math instruction

-- Transitioning to schools with a different approach can be difficult
+• Transitioning to schools with a different approach can be difficult

 Teacher Take:

 While I have never taught in a Montessori classroom myself, I have been a teacher at a school in Italy which had Montessori preschools.
-Being in the industry for over a decade, out of all the school order tramadol online cod overnight types, Montessori is the structure that I hear the least negative remarks about.
+Being in the industry for over a decade, out of all the school types, Montessori is the structure that I hear the least negative remarks about.
 I think the style offers a tremendous amount of benefits to students.
 However, the consensus I have heard among parents and teachers is that it is a style that does not work for everyone.
 Children who may need more structure, boundaries, and explicit teaching might struggle in this type of learning environment.
 I even know of parents who had one child in Montessori and one child in a more traditional environment because the teaching approach is really not for everyone.

 Do your research.
-There are no restrictions on who can call themselves a Montessori school- so just because it’s in the title doesn’t necessarily mean its a legitimate Montessori school
+There are no restrictions on who can call themselves a Montessori school- so just because it’s in the title doesn’t necessarily mean it’s a legitimate Montessori school.

 Charter Schools